Hiring a driver in Tuscany

 Q: Should we think about hiring a driver to go wine tasting or exploring in Tuscany?

-My husband and I run a well located accommodation in Tuscany; Siena House.
-We are British and long term resident in Tuscany.
 We are wine lovers and adore exploring the countryside hunting down great wines at boutique wineries.
 We also run an old sports car and we love driving the beautiful routes – a major reason we’re here.
 Every Summer guests contact us during their planning stage, asking about hiring a driver – how much it costs – if we think they need to do it, and if so can we can help them with booking.
-Usually the question about hiring a driver will be focussed around wine touring / tasting excursions and vineyard visits rather about than simply travelling and I expect this is because most people realise that for exploring they will have a better experience hiring a car than using public transport – particularly in the heat of high Summer.
+Usually the question about hiring a driver will be focussed around wine touring / tasting excursions and vineyard visits rather about than simply travelling and I expect this is because most people realise that for exploring they will have a better experience hiring a car than not.
 With relation to wineries the question around private driver costs is asked around trying to find a cheaper and more comfortable alternative to booking an actual wine tour I imagine – the enquirer intends to do the wineries and drink the wine – as opposed to a true ‘sip and spit’ tasting – and does not want to be a driver, therefore.

 Tuscany is nothing like Napa Valley!

 The first thing that needs to be explained is how wine tasting in Tuscany can be – at its best.
 There are not so many very large or very commercial or very ‘well organised’ wineries in Tuscany with heavy traffic of tasters passing through every day.
-It’s not always easy to get an appointment in a smaller winery, but once you are there the visit may well be just the two of you or a small group of up to 10 people.
+It’s not always easy to get an appointment in a smaller winery, but once you are there the visit may well be just the two of you with the winemaker or a small group of up to 10 people.
 You will learn so much and really get to know the wine.
 Take Croce di Febo, Montepulciano, a biodynamic boutique winery where the tour and tasting is usually guided by the owner & winemaker himself.
-Our guests tell us they love his his passion and authenticity and they learn so much.
+Our guests tell us they love Maurizio’s passion and authenticity as much as the wine; and that they leave feeling they have really got to know the wine.
+When you are guided in your tour and tasting by the winemaker, you will be paying attention and soaking up more knowledge than wine !

 Drivers can be tough to book…